A flexible control function approach for survival data subject to different types of censoring: Data application

 From Table \ref{tab:DataApplication} it can be seen that all three models use Yeo-Johnson transformations with parameters significantly different from unity in order to improve normality.
-The main conclusion from this study is that the two-step model estimates the effect of the treatment to be positive.
-That is, participants that attend the job training programs generally take longer to find a job than participants who do not attend the programs.
-We believe that this effect is due to the programs having no influence on the job employability of the participants, and moreover delaying the time at which people will start to look for a job.
+The main conclusion from this study is that the proposed model estimates the effect of the treatment to be positive.
+That is, participants who attend the job training programs generally take longer to find a job than participants who do not attend the programs.
+We believe that this effect is due to the programs having little to no influence on the employability of the participants, and participants who take longer to find a job are self-selecting into the job training programs.
 We do remark that this conclusion is specific to the stratum under investigation.
 For example, when considering married, black fathers, no such effect is detected.

 Lastly, we plot the estimated survival curves using the \textit{two-step estimator} with (solid curve) and without (dotted curve) applying a Yeo--Johnson transformation.
 We do this for a man who is $30$ years old, has not obtained a high school diploma, was assigned to the treatment group and complied.
 It can be seen that the curves differ substantially.
 However, the estimated median survival times are close: the transformation model estimates it at $111$ days, while the model assuming $\theta_1= \theta_2 = 1$ estimates it to be at $103$ days.